Affiliate links on Android Authority may earn us a commission. Learn more.

 How to disable Android Auto and keep it off

-Android Auto is an excellent way to interface with your car.
+Android Auto is an excellent way to interact with your car.
 You can listen to music, get navigation, talk on the phone, and receive messages you can answer through voice.
-It’s nice because many cars now restrict some of those features to top trims.
+It’s nice because many cars now restrict some of those features.
 However, we understand that not everyone is a fan of the feature.
 In this tutorial, we’ll show you how to turn Android Auto off.

 QUICK ANSWER

 To disable Android Auto, go into your phone's settings.
 From there, navigate to Apps.
-Scroll down until you find Android Auto and click on it.
+Select See all apps, scroll down until you find Android Auto, and click on it.
 From there, tap the Disable button.
+Confirm by hitting Disable app.
 Android Auto should cease to function.
 You can also disable Android Auto directly from your car.

 JUMP TO KEY SECTIONS